 The Chemical Hygiene Plan serves as a limited resource for information on specific chemicals, chemical hazard classes, and additional hazards.
 Detailed information is available for some specific topics as a Standard Operating Procedure (SOP).
-Contact EHSS to suggest additional topics or request additional information.
+Contact EHSS to request access to existing SOPs or request additional information.